rosenbergd/auto-invoicer/README.md

 	write.generate(obj);//send in the json object
 	write.writer();//write the file

-##JSON file structure
+## JSON file structure

 	{
-		"customer":{
+		"customer" : {
-			"name":"person's name",
+			"name" : "person's name",
-			"address":"person's address",
+			"address" : "person's address",
-			"items":[ #unlimited entries
+			"items": [
 				{
-					"description":"item 1 description",
+					"description" : "item 1 description",
-					"price":100.0,
-					"quantity":5
+					"price" : 100.0,
+					"quantity" : 5
 				},
 				{
-					"description":"item 2 description",
+					"description" : "item 2 description",
-					"price":200.0,
-					"quantity":9
+					"price" : 200.0,
+					"quantity" : 9
 				},
 				{
-					"description":"item 3 description",
+					"description" : "item 3 description",
-					"price":500.0,
-					"quantity":10
+					"price" : 500.0,
+					"quantity" : 10
 				}
 			],
-			"vat":14.0,
-			"date":"2013-12-12"
+			"vat" : 14.0,
+			"date" : "2013-12-12"
 		}
 	}

-##Updates may include features such as:
+## Updates may include features such as:

-	*Editing footers and headers
+ - Editing footers and headers
-	*Editing photo and adding photo
+ - Editing photo and adding photo
-	*User suggestions
+ - User suggestions
-	*etc.

-##Features

-	*unlimited entries

-##Thanks
+## Features
+ - Unlimited entries (automatically extend to more pages as needed)
+ - PDF output for invoices
+ - Image in invoice

+## Thanks

 I will be happy to know that people are using this module.

 Special thanks to https://www.omniref.com for adding this project to their website.

 Enjoy.
 contact: dampi05@gmail.com